NACCHO Healthcare IPC Summit Resource Library

 Infection Prevention and Control Living Learning Network Virtual Community NACCHO Join NACCHO's IPC LLN Virtual Community to engage in discussion and share resources with others.
 A guide for how to use Virtual Communities can be accessed here.

-Healthcare Outbreak Response Training Course CDC The Healthcare Outbreak Response Training introduces learners to key concepts needed to investigate a healthcare outbreak.
+Healthcare Outbreak Response Training Course Centers for Disease Control and Prevention (CDC) The Healthcare Outbreak Response Training introduces learners to key concepts needed to investigate a healthcare outbreak.
 The primary audience for this training is public health professionals in state, territorial, and local Healthcare-Associated Infections and Antimicrobial Resistance (HAI/AR) Programs.

 Over seven modules, you will learn how outbreaks are detected and the fundamental components that comprise a typical healthcare outbreak investigation including how to complete an initial assessment; collect, organize, and interpret relevant information; develop hypotheses; and use data to inform control measures.
 You will understand how outbreak response activities are informed by epidemiological factors.
 You will acquire knowledge to effectively prepare for and conduct site visits, communicate with facilities and other partners, and determine when to transition back to standard surveillance.